linuxserver/docker-syncthing/READMETEMPLATE.md

 ## Setting up the application

-<Insert a basic user guide here to get a n00b up and running with the software inside the container.> DELETE ME
+Browse to http://<server-ip>:8384 and follow the wizard

 ## Updates

-* Upgrade to the latest version simply `docker restart <container-name>`.
+* Upgrade to the latest version simply `docker restart syncthing`.
-* To monitor the logs of the container in realtime `docker logs -f <container-name>`.
+* To monitor the logs of the container in realtime `docker logs -f syncthing`.

 ## Versions

-+ **dd.MM.yyyy:** This is the standard Version type now.
++ **24.09.2015:** Inital Release.